vijay7394/crypto-portfolio-api-vijay/README.md

     .env
     ecosystem.config.js

-- Build and run the project
+- Run the project in Development
 ```
     # Install PM2 globally (if not already installed)
     npm install -g pm2